rkbright/richardbright.me/_posts/2021-12-5-rhcsa-study-guide.md

 ![image](https://richardbright.me/images/5.1-1.png)

-`root` users have unlimited access to the hardware, it's an unrestricted account, different than an admin on a windoes machine
+`root` users have unlimited access to the hardware, it's an unrestricted account, different than an admin on a windows machine

 user space, above the lines, where users run processes and make system calls